 |The hive has to be opened up and inspected to determine if there is capped honey to be extracted.||Flow frames ready for harvesting can be seen through the observation window without opening the hive.|

 |Parts such as supers are inexpensive.||Parts can be expensive.|

 |To extract honey, frames need to be removed.||Frames of honey ready for harvest can be left inside during extraction.|

 Flow Hive Vs Traditional Hive – The Final Verdict

 So if you are deciding whether to buy a Langstroth hive or a Flow hive, keep in mind your individual situation.
-Do some more research to make sure you are completely informed to make the best choice.
+Do more research to ensure you are completely informed to make the best choice.

 It’s also a good idea to ask local beekeepers or beekeeping club what type of beehives are commonly used in your area.
 That way, if you need help, you’ll have someone familiar with the type of hive you’re using.